 Holding the AeroPress with the seal facing you, brace your fingers around the chamber flange and push both of your thumbs against the seal.
 This will push the plunger up through the chamber making it easier to pull the two pieces apart.

-The parts of the AeroPress you would take along (the chamber, the plunger, the filter cap, and however many paper microfilters you thought you’d need) weigh about 7 ounces.
+The parts of the AeroPress you would take along (the chamber, the plunger, the filter cap, and however many paper microfilters you thought you’d need) weigh 6.5 ounces.
 You would leave the AeroPress filter holder, scoop, funnel, and stirrer at home, and use whatever spoon you were already bringing on your hike as a scoop and stirrer.

 Try pouring in half of the water, stirring to wet all the grounds, and then pouring up to the desired level.